Tanishq: History

+International presence

+In the late 2000s, Tanishq made its first attempt to go international with stores in the United States (at Chicago and New Jersey), but closed them after a few years.
+In 2020, in the middle of the COVID-19 pandemic, it opened its first store in Dubai.
+Since then, the brand has launched stores across UAE (Dubai, Abu Dhabi and Sharjah) as well as in USA, Qatar and Singapore.
+By the end of 2023, the brand had 13 stores outside of India.

+Gulf region

+The first international Tanishq store was opened in October 2020, in Dubai in the market area of Meena Bazar.
+Subsequently, the brand added stores in Dubai, Abu Dhabi and Sharjah.
+In 2023, the brand entered Qatar with two stores in Doha.
+In December 2024, Tanishq opened a boutique store in Dubai Gold Souk.

+United States

-In 2023, the brand opened its U.S. flagship store on Oak Tree Road, a popular East Coast shopping district for South Asian goods and services.
+In 2023, Tanishq opened its first store in New Jersey on Oak Tree Road, a shopping district for Indian goods and services.
+In 2023, it added two stores in Texas.

-Activities

-Tanishq is a brand of jewellery retail stores in India.
-The brand is the property of Titan Company, which is back by Tata Group and TIDCO.
+Singapore

+On 4 November 2023, Tanishq launched a boutique store in Singapore at the intersection of Serangoon Road and Syed Alwi Road in Little India.

+Name

 The name Tanishq was chosen by Titan's first managing director Xerxes Desai.
 The name was formed by combining the first two letters from "Tan" (means body) and निष्क "NIṢK" (meaning gold coin or necklace in Sanskrit), although the क k has been modified into a क़ q.
 According to another sources, the name is formed with the two words Tan (body) and Nishk (gold ornament) in the Sanskrit language, a name synonymous to superior craftsmen or absolute design.

 Controversies

 In October 2020, a Tanishq commercial depicting an interfaith couple's baby shower sparked controversy on social media.
 As calls for a boycott intensified, the company stated that it had withdrawn the ad "keeping in mind hurt sentiments & well being of our employees".
 A month later, it withdrew another ad which had called for Diwali to be celebrated without firecrackers, owing to criticism on social media.